pyrmont/articles.inqk.net/src/_posts/2023-05-29-podcasts-spring-2023.md

 - [**Thrilling Tales of Modern Capitalism**](https://slate.com/podcasts/thrilling-tales-of-modern-capitalism): This was the Slate infotainment podcast I loved before all the others.
 I'm not sure what happened but there've been no new episodes since July 2021 so I'm declaring it over.

-Are you surprised I'm still doing this.
+Are you surprised I'm still doing this?
 Let's see if I'm back again next year!

 [^previous]: Previous years: [2022][], [2021][], [2020][], [2019][] and [2018][].